Art and design movements: Quick links

-There have been hundreds of art and design movements of different sizes and significances over the centuries – some centred on the style or approach of a particular collective of artists in a particular place, others spanning many creative disciplines, and much more organic in terms of interpretation.
+There have been hundreds of art and design movements of different sizes and significance over the centuries – some centred on the style or approach of a particular collective of artists in a particular place, others spanning many creative disciplines, and much more organic in terms of interpretation.

 Whether they happened 150 years ago or 30 years ago, the impact of many of these is still felt today – you may even have felt their influence without knowing it.
 These things often move in cycles, particularly with the contemporary trend for retro aesthetics.
 So a little knowledge of art history goes a long way.

-Like the 25 names every graphic designer should know, there are certain art and design movements that creatives need to be familiar with.
+There are certain art and design movements that creatives need to be familiar with.
 Read on for our comprehensive guide to 15 of the most influential art and design movements of the 20th century.

 We've put these in chronological order, with the examples on page 2 and page 3 most relevant to graphic designers, and those on this page and page 2 likely to inspire more artists and illustrators.
 Use the quick links menu to jump straight to the section you'd like to explore first, or scroll on to read them in order.